Differentiable Inductive Logic Programming in High-Dimensional Space

 Other parameters are as follows: $2k$ gradient descent steps, early finish when loss reaches $10^{-3}$, differentiable inference is performed for $25$ steps, batch probability of $0.5$, weights are initialized using a normal distribution, output programs are derived by selecting the highest weighted literals for each template.

 We ran the experiments producing Figure \ref{fig:inv} on a computational cluster with 16 nodes, each with 4 GeForce RTX 2070 (with 8~GB of RAM) GPUs.
-We ran the experiments producing Table~\ref{tab:dilp2}\&~\ref{tab:dilp1} on a GPU server with 8 NVIDIA A40 GPUs (46GB each).
+We ran the experiments producing Table~\ref{tab:dilp2}A~\& \ref{tab:dilp2}B on a GPU server with 8 NVIDIA A40 GPUs (46GB each).
 We implemented both $\delta$ILP and $\delta$ILP$_2$ using PyTorch~\cite{torch} (version 2.0).
 Our implementation can be found at the following repository: \href{https://github.com/Ermine516/DILP2}{\underline{{github.com/Ermine516/DILP2}}}.